 An individual’s risk of micronutrient deficiency can depend on many factors such as genetics, geographic location, cultural and food behaviors, socioeconomic status, and more.

 Micronutrient deficiencies can occur for a variety of reasons.
-As mentioned above, not only is low intake of micronutrients a potential cause, but so too is the inability of your body to keep the vitamin or mineral on hand.
+As mentioned above, not only is a low intake of micronutrients a potential cause but so too is the inability of your body to keep the vitamin or mineral on hand.

 Some drug classes that might impact nutrient status include and are not limited to:

 Statin or other cholesterol-related drugs

 Female Hormone Replacement Therapies

 If you are currently taking medications, you can estimate your risk of micronutrient deficiency using MyTavin.
 This is a free online calculator, created by a doctor, that allows you to put in specific medications or supplements and it will show you any nutrients that might be affected.